Hints of Neutrino Dark Matter scattering in the CMB? Constraints from the Marginalized and Profile Distributions: Prior dependence of

 \section{Prior dependence of \boldmath{$\log_{10}u_{\nu {\rm DM}}$}}

 We devote this brief appendix to discuss the impact of the lower bound of the flat prior employed for the interaction strength.
 As shown in \autoref{tab.Priors}, in all the analyses of this paper we have sampled this parameter in the range $\log_{10}u_{\nu {\rm DM}}\in [-8,-1]$.
 This is certainly a very conservative choice, since our datasets are essentially unable to distinguish interacting models with $u_{\nu {\rm DM}}\lesssim 10^{-6}$ from $\Lambda$CDM, which is formally recovered in the limit $u_{\nu {\rm DM}}\to 0$ (or $\log_{10}u_{\nu {\rm DM}}\to -\infty$).
 However, in the light of the constraining power of the data found in this study, the standard model is already retrieved when $u_{\nu {\rm DM}}\sim 10^{-6}$.
 This means that for the data under consideration all the points in the region $\log_{10}u_{\nu {\rm DM}}< -6$ correspond in practice to a $\Lambda$CDM model.
 Therefore, it is clear that we have been quite conservative in this study, giving a larger weight to the standard model due to the small lower bound employed in our prior of the coupling.
 The normalization factors of our distributions are larger than what they would have been if we had used a larger lower bound, of course, and this translates into slightly smaller evidences for the interaction between dark matter and neutrinos.
 For illustrative purposes, we show this explicitly in \autoref{tab:table_appendix}, where we compare the constraints we get on $\log_{10}u_{\nu {\rm DM}}$ when the lower bound of the prior is set to -8, -7 and -6, considering massless neutrinos.
 The constraints are tightened by $\sim 20-30\%$ in the analyses involving ACT data and by $\sim 50\%$ in the case of SPT+P18+BAO.
+Therefore, the choice of the prior, to some extent, can actually have a non-negligible impact on the constraints we get on the coupling.
+This is the reason why we are indeed choosing a very conservative prior.

+To explicitly discuss why we believe the choice of the prior is very conservative, we consider a direct example and examine the SPT+P18+BAO dataset in \autoref{tab:table_appendix}.
+In this case, narrowing the prior for the coupling results in a significant difference in the outcomes, specifically a 68\% CL interval rather than an upper limit on $\log_{10} u_{\nu \rm{DM}}$.Therefore, for illustrative purposes, it is instructive to focus on this case and explain why we believe we have been very conservative in choosing our priors, reinforcing the robustness of our results.